kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. Weakening of flexion at the shoulder and loss of cutaneous sensation on the anterolateral surface of the forearm

 #### Answer: B. Loss of cutaneous sensation just on the anterolateral surface of the forearm - *FALSE* = E. Weakening of flexion at the shoulder and loss of cutaneous sensation on the anterolateral surface of the forearm - TRUE
-- Flexion at the elbow is produced by biceps brachii and brachialis; both of these muscles are innervated by the musculocutaneous nerve, so it is evident that the musculocutaneous nerve has been damaged.
-Beyond innervating the muscles that flex the forearm, the musculocutaneous nerve gives off the lateral antebrachial cutaneous nerve that provides sensory innervation to the anterolateral surface of the forearm.
-This means that the other symptom that would be present is a loss of cutaneous sensation on the anterolateral surface of the forearm.
-The biceps brachii and coracobrachialis muscles flex the arm, so there should be weakening of flexion at the shoulder, although function of pectoralis major, a powerful arm flexor, must still be intact.
+- Flexion at Elbow is produced by *Biceps Brachii* and *Brachialis*;
+	- Both are innervated by *Musculocutaneous Nerve*
+	- Evident that musculocutaneous nerve has been damaged
+- Beyond innervating muscles that flex forearm, musculocutaneous nerve gives off
+	- Lateral antebrachial cutaneous nerve that provides
+		- Sensory innervation to anterolateral surface of forearm
+- Other Sx must be *loss of cutaneous sensation* on Anterolateral Surface of Forearm

+**Notes**
+- *Biceps Brachii* and *Coracobrachialis* flex Arm
+	- So there should be weakening of flexion at shoulder
+- **NOTE** Function of *Pectoralis Major*, a powerful arm flexor, must still be intact

 ### Q1.23
 After a road traffic accident a young man is noticed to have suffered injury to the lower subscapular nerve.
 Injury to the _lower subscapular nerve_ will affect the function of: